 Too Many times to count:

-Doctor Visits (I should figure this out sometime because it’s insane)!
+Visits (I should figure this out sometime because it’s insane)!

 Thrown up